Belfast Bike Club gets hundreds of young people cycling.

 The project delivers training programmes, personal and social development group work sessions and supports summer programmes across the whole of Greater Shankill and North Belfast.

-CTC's Tim Edgar works closely with different youth organisations in the area and other community organisations.
+Cycling UK's Tim Edgar works closely with different youth organisations in the area and other community organisations.
 Partnerships involved in this Mountain Bike Scheme include:

 - BELB Youth Service (Employer)